KrashKartMedia/better-wp-tutorials/README.md

 Instead of telling the user: Log into your site > visit the dashboard > Settings > Permalinks

 You can use a shortcode to link a user to https://russellenvy.com/wp-admin/options-permalink.php.
-Plugin and theme urls, inside of the WordPress Dashboard, hardly change.
+Instead of showing the full link, you can replace the text with <a href="https://russellenvy.com/wp-admin/options-permalink.php">View Permalinks</a>" Plugin and theme urls, inside of the WordPress Dashboard, hardly change.
 Let's take advantage of this.

 == Installation ==